-On October 31, 2019, Mirasol reported that as operator it had completed a 6 hole, 1,685m reverse circulation drill program on its Indra property in Chile, under the Agreement w.
+On October 31, 2019, Mirasol reported that as operator it had completed a 6 hole, 1,685m reverse circulation drill program on its Indra property in Chile.
 The program was targeting the depth extension of the carbonate veins mapped and sampled at surface.
 The assay results have been received and no significant mineralization was encountered in the drilling.